StephanieNeumann/prototype-programming2/README.md

-# websockets-skeleton
+# Using websockets for syncing graphical user interfaces on different devices in real time

 This is a skeleton websocket example.
 It consists of a "server" script (app.js) that runs in the Node.js environment, and typical "client" code in the public/ folder.

-The example shows how to send a message from a client and have this distributed to every other client connected to the same server.
+The example shows how to send an checkbox input from a client and have this distributed to every other client connected to the same server.

-A hosted version of this is on [Glitch](https://glitch.com/edit/#!/prototype-programming2?path=public/script.js:22:45)
+A hosted version of this is on [Glitch](https://glitch.com/edit/#!/prototype-programming2?path=public/script.js:1:0)

 # Setup